lm2r/lmrun/workspace/README.md

 - Set a public SSH key on [HF](https://huggingface.co/settings/keys).
 - Create a new private repo by visiting [huggingface.co/new](huggingface.co/new).
 Name it `Qwen2.5-Coder-32B-Instruct` for this example.

-1. upload a public model to a private Hugging Face repository for testing
+1. Upload a public model to a private Hugging Face repository for testing
 ```bash
 sky launch hf-to-private.yaml -i 5 --down \
     --env ORG=Qwen --env NAME=Qwen2.5-Coder-32B-Instruct \
     --env NEW_ORG="<YOUR_HF_USERNAME>" --env SSH_KEY="</path/to/hf/private/key>"
 ```
-2. export your HF token in your shell, reuse a similar `sky launch vllm.yaml` command as for a public model, and add `--env HF_TOKEN` to it: `MODEL` follows the format `"<YOUR_HF_USERNAME>/Qwen2.5-Coder-32B-Instruct"` and the commit `VERSION` can be copied from HF repo "Files and versions" tab
+2. Export your HF token in your shell, reuse a similar `sky launch vllm.yaml` command as for a public model, and add `--env HF_TOKEN` to it: `MODEL` follows the format `"<YOUR_HF_USERNAME>/Qwen2.5-Coder-32B-Instruct"` and the commit `VERSION` can be copied from HF repo "Files and versions" tab
 </details>

 ---